marco/marco/README.md

-**Hello!** I'm Marco, a college student and software developer.

- - 📌 Recent projects and skills can be found on my [portfolio website](https://marco.how).
+**Hello,** I'm Marco, a college student and software developer.
+Recent projects can be found on my [portfolio website](https://marco.how).
- - 📕 For more information, please see my [résumé](https://marco.how/resume.pdf).
- - 🎒 I am currently studying Computer Science at Harvard.

 <!--
 **marco/marco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.